ernest-bruce/human-internet/humanity/humanity.md

 ### data_model
-a [**data_model**](https://en.wikipedia.org/wiki/Data_model "Wikipedia: data model") specifies the data structures and relationships used to represent an entity, object, attribute, or content, so that it can be manipulated by data_specialists
+a [data_model](https://en.wikipedia.org/wiki/Data_model "Wikipedia: data model") specifies the data structures and relationships used to represent an entity, object, attribute, or content, so that it can be manipulated by data_specialists

-[data_model]: #data_model "specifies data structures and relationships used to represent an entity, object, attribute, or content"
+[data_model]: #data_model "a data_model specifies data structures and relationships used to represent an entity, object, attribute, or content"

 ### data_owner